 Early detection and treatment of depression can improve your quality of life and reduce the risk of developing more severe depression or other mental health conditions.

 Depression screening is recommended for all adults.
 Particularly for those who have a family history of depression or have experienced a significant life event.
 Also is you are currently dealing with a chronic medical condition.

 If the screening indicates that you may be experiencing depression, your doctor will work with you to develop a treatment plan that is tailored to your needs and preferences.

-Depression screening is a simple but important process that can help identify depression early and lead to effective treatment.
+Screening is a simple but important process that can help identify depression early and lead to effective treatment.